 The surname O-nolan was first found in County Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where they held a family seat from ancient times.

-Another 412 words (29 lines of text) covering the year 1172 is included under the topic Early O'Nolan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O-nolan research.
+Another 95 words (7 lines of text) covering the year 1172 is included under the topic Early O-nolan History in all our PDF Extended History products and printed products wherever possible.

 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname O-nolan that are preserved in archival documents are Nolan, O'Nolan, Nowlan, O'Nowlan, O'Nowland, Knowlan, Noland and many more.